wowpin/dumserver/README.md

 DUM is a hobby project aiming to develop a feature-rich Python codebase for a sci-fi MUD style game.
 It is building on brillinat work by Mark Frimston, be sure to check out his Mud-Pi project (https://github.com/Frimkron/mud-pi).

 ## Try it out!
-**_Please note the webclient is currently down for maintenance, as I move it to a new hosting solution_**
+**_Please note the webclient is currently down for maintenance, as I move it to a new hosting solution._**

 Go ahead an check out the webclient at http://playdum.dynu.net:8000